RSHalo/VectorGraphics/README.md

 Use the DELETE key to delete the currently selected shape.

 ### Saving and Opening
-Use Ctrl+S to save a drawing to a file.
+Use CTRL+S to save a drawing to a file.
 Files are saved as XML.
-Use Ctrl+O to open a drawing file.
+Use CTRL+O to open a drawing file.